swimtech20/pineapple/readme.md

 This project allows developer candidates to display their ability to deliver clean and usable code using AngularJS or Angular (version 7) in a timely manner.
 Candidates will receive feedback on their coding style, substance, and completeness following the exercise.
+If you choose to use a modern version of Angular, please refer to [this Repository](https://github.com/mobi/pineapple-ng6).

 ## Preparation